Cash Games, Exploitative strategy, Poker Basics, Poker Strategy, Tournaments

 An average poker player makes tons of mistakes every time they play, and exploiting these mistakes is what’s going to make you the big bucks, not playing optimally in every situation.

-For example, imagine a player who limps every hand and calls every raise they face before the flop, which is very common in live cash games.
+For another example, imagine a player who limps every hand and calls every raise they face before the flop, which is very common in live cash games.

 While GTO may still be saying to raise a range made up of value hands and bluffs to 3.5x, going for a 10x raise with your big hands and folding or overlimping with your speculative hands is going to make you more profit against this particular opponent.